Learn about Professional Supervisors, Non-Professional Supervisors, and the questions you must ask any Supervisor and the company they work for.

 Do not just take someone's word for who is a good counsellor or not.
 Research them, talk to them, check reviews on them.
 The best way to find a good counsellor is to go to BCACC website with Registered Clinical Counsellors. www.bc-counsellors.org/counsellors.
 Select your city for location, then in the keyword put "children divorce".
 If you don't get enough choices for counsellors in your city, then try the cities around you.
 Read every profile, call the ones that look suitable, and ask more about their work and how they would deal with your case.

-STYLE.
-Lawyer's style of work is very important.
-If your goal is to go to trial to sort things out, then hire a lawyer who loves trial work.
+A lawyer's style of work is very important.
+If your goal is to go to trial rather than negotiate out of Court to sort things out, hire a lawyer who loves trial work.
 If you prefer to negotiate and make agreements without trial, then hire a lawyer who loves making agreements and finishing without trial.

-And before you sign the contract with any lawyer, look them up on the Internet, TV news, client reviews, etc. You may be surprised that some practicing lawyers have serious issues with the law, themselves.
-You may still choose them, but at least be informed.
+And before you sign the contract with any lawyer, look them up on the Internet, search news websites, read client reviews, etc. You may be surprised to learn that a few lawyers have had issues with the law.
+You may still choose to hire them, but at least be informed.

 NOTE: This is not legal advice, just common sense shared by other parents.
 Consult a lawyer before you use this information or make a decision for your case.